greg-js/arch-wiki-md-repo/wiki/_content/english/Autostarting.md

 ## Shells

 To autostart programs in console or upon login, you can use shell startup files/directories.
-Read the documentation for your shell, or its ArchWiki article, e.g. [Bash#Configuration files](/index.php/Bash#Configuration_files "Bash") or [Zsh#Autostarting applications](/index.php/Zsh#Autostarting_applications "Zsh").
+Read the documentation for your shell, or its ArchWiki article, e.g. [Bash#Configuration files](/index.php/Bash#Configuration_files "Bash") or [Zsh#Startup/Shutdown files](/index.php/Zsh#Startup.2FShutdown_files "Zsh").

 See also [Wikipedia:Unix shell#Configuration files for shells](https://en.wikipedia.org/wiki/Unix_shell#Configuration_files_for_shells "wikipedia:Unix shell").